Difference Between Arteries and Veins

 What are Arteries and Veins?

-Blood vessels are part of the Circulatory system which includes arteries, and veins these are blood vessels that transport blood all over the body and capillaries.
+Blood vessels are part of the circulatory system which includes arteries and veins.
+These blood vessels transport blood all over the body and capillaries.
 Arteries are blood vessels that transport well-oxygenated blood from the heart to different parts of the body whereas veins are the vessels that transport poorly oxygenated blood back to the heart.
 Both of these types of vessels are essential for adequate blood flow, the delivery of oxygen and nutrients to the tissues and the removal of waste products from these tissues.
 An overview of arteries and veins is therefore important in understanding the concept of circulatory systems and the significance of vascular health.

 Structure of Arteries And Veins

-The structure of arteries and veins is described below:
+The structure of arteries and veins is discussed below:

-Arteries have thick walls made up of three tunics: tunica intima, which is the inner layer of flat endothelial cells; tunica media which could be a muscular and elastic layer as found in large arteries; and tunica externa the outermost connective layer.
+Thick walls: Arteries have thick walls made up of three tunics.
+Tunica intima, which is the inner layer of flat endothelial cells, tunica media which is a muscular and elastic layer found in large arteries, and tunica externa the outermost connective layer.
 Large muscular walls guard and control high blood pressure resulting from the blood pumped from the heart.

-These cells that are located in the tunica media control the contraction and dilation of arteries to control blood pressure and the rates of flow of blood in the body.
+Smooth muscle cells: These are located in the tunica media control the contraction and dilation of arteries to control blood pressure and the rates of flow of blood in the body.

 Types of Arteries